Skip to main content

 How do I decorate my staircase?

-At the end of your staircase, place a Decoration Brick that corresponds to the color of the starting point of your staircase.
+At the end of your staircase, place a Decoration Element that corresponds to the color of the starting point of your staircase.

 Do I have to decorate my staircase?

 Yes.
-Once you’ve built your staircase, you must always add a Decoration Brick.
+Once you’ve built your staircase, you must always add a Decoration Element.

-What if I run out of Decoration Bricks?
+What if I run out of Decoration Elements?

 However, if you lose pieces, you can reorder from The LEGO Group website, here.
-You can find the product code of the Decoration Bricks on Page 2 of the paper rules.
+You can find the product code of the Decoration Elements on Page 2 of the paper rules.

 How do I count my Monkey Credits?